-Former publisher and editor of Shorttrack Magazine, which covered oval-track racing in New England.
+Publisher and editor of Shorttrack Magazine, which covered oval-track racing in New England.

-Former Technical Editor and columnist for Trackside Magazine, which covered oval-track racing across the Northeast.
+Technical Editor and columnist for Trackside Magazine, which covered oval-track racing across the Northeast.

-Served as New England Correspondent for Late Model Digest, a national weekly covering stock car racing.
+New England Correspondent for Late Model Digest, a national weekly covering stock car racing.